Estimation of partial rankings from sparse, noisy comparisons: Introduction

 In a broad range of applications it can be useful to rank a set of items or players according to some predetermined notion of importance or strength.
 For example, rankings of players or teams, such as FIFA rankings in soccer or Elo ratings in chess, are used to determine match pairings and tournament seedings.
 Search engines rank web pages so as to deliver the most relevant results to users.
 In market analytics, products are often ranked based on sales, reviews, and customer satisfaction.
 In academia, research funding is often allocated by ranking grant applications, while in finance, credit scoring ranks individuals by creditworthiness, significantly influencing their access to loans, mortgages, and other financial services.

-Given the prominence of rankings across domains, it has long been of interest to develop algorithms that automatically rank items based on some set of data about each item~\cite{whelan2017prior, davidson1973bayesian}.
-An extensively studied subset of ranking problems is that of ranking from \emph{pairwise comparisons}~\cite{langville2012s, david1963method, bradley1952rank, jerdee2024luck}, where rankings are inferred from comparisons among pairs of entities.
+Given the prominence of rankings across domains, it has long been of interest to develop algorithms that automatically rank items based on some set of data about the items and their associations~\cite{bradley1952rank, mallows1957non, luce1959individual, plackett1975analysis, langville2012s}.
+An extensively studied subset of ranking problems is that of ranking from \emph{pairwise comparisons}~\cite{whelan2017prior, davidson1973bayesian, langville2012s, david1963method, bradley1952rank, jerdee2024luck}, where rankings are inferred from comparisons among pairs of entities.
 In this approach, the outcome of a single interaction between two items---for example, a win or loss in sports or one product being preferred over another---serves as the basis for the ranking.
 This approach allows one to infer rankings in situations where underlying ratings of the entities are unavailable, unobserved, or difficult to compute.
 For example, instead of trying to assess the absolute skill of individual tennis players, we can infer their relative rankings from their head-to-head match results, assuming that matches are more often won by the better player.

-Since pairwise comparisons inherently involve some degree of uncertainty due to randomness, noise, or incomplete information in the observed outcomes, pairwise ranking models are generally formulated as probabilistic models whose parameters can then be estimated, for example, via Maximum Likelihood Estimation (MLE) or Maximum A Posteriori (MAP) inference~\cite{bradley1952rank, elo1978rating, herbrich2006trueskill, de2018physical, peixoto2022ordered}.
+Since pairwise comparisons inherently involve some degree of uncertainty due to randomness, noise, or incomplete information in the observed outcomes, pairwise ranking models are generally formulated as probabilistic models whose parameters can then be estimated, for example, via Maximum Likelihood Estimation (MLE) or Maximum A Posteriori (MAP) inference~\cite{bradley1952rank, elo1978rating, herbrich2006trueskill, de2018physical, peixoto2022ordered, cantwell2022belief}.
 It is also useful to model pairwise comparison data as a network in which items are nodes and each comparison is an edge between its participating nodes, pointing from the winner of the corresponding match/preferred item to the loser of the match/non-preferred item.
 Multiple edges may exist between a pair of nodes if multiple comparisons were performed, each edge providing evidence for the relative ranking of the two items on its endpoints.
+Therefore, we will use the network-centric terminology ``nodes'' interchangeably with the entities being ranked (e.g. players, teams, etc) and ``edges'' interchangeably with the pairwise comparisons used for ranking (e.g. matches, hiring flows, etc).